digital-asset/daml/docs/source/daml-finance/architecture.rst

    effects, as well as a rule template to facilitate their settlement.
 -  ``Daml.Finance.RefData`` includes templates used to store reference data on the ledger.
-This data is typically used within the lifeycling functionality (to e.g., store calendars or rate fixings).
+This data is typically used within the lifeycling functionality (e.g. holiday calendars and rate fixings).

 Other packages
 **************